 In addition to liabilities, the statement of net position and/or the balance sheet will sometimes report a separate section for deferred inflows of resources.
-This separate financial statement element, deferred inflows of resources, represents an acquisition of net position and/or fund balance that applies a future period and so will not be recognized as an inflow of resources (revenue) until that time.
+This separate financial statement element, deferred inflows of resources, represents an acquisition of net assets and/or fund balance that applies to future periods and so will not be recognized as an inflow of resources (revenue) until that time.
 The Township has the following items that qualify for reporting in this category: